jamsocket/jamsocket-deploy-action/README.md

 | jamsocket_service | The name of the Jamsocket service you are pushing your code to. | `with` | Yes |
 | docker_build_context | The path to your Docker build context, which should be the same as the WORKDIR specified in your Dockerfile. | `with` | Yes |
 | dockerfile_path | The path to your Dockerfile. | `with` | Yes |

+## Deployment

+When a Jamsocket deployment is successful, you will find that a new image has been pushed to your Jamsocket service.
+You can find new images on the service page under `Docker Images`.